-…………………………………………….
-Academy/School is working in partnership with parents and Birmingham City Council to encourage children back into school following several very difficult months for parents and schools.
+Rednal Hill Junior School is working in partnership with parents and Birmingham City Council to encourage children back into school following several very difficult months for parents and schools.
 We would like to thank parents for the work you have done in ensuring your children have received education during this period.

 In March when the coronavirus (COVID-19) outbreak was increasing, the government made it clear that no parent would be penalised or sanctioned for their child’s non-attendance at school.
 Schools were then closed to all but a specific group of pupils; those of key workers and vulnerable children.